RobinDBL/Linux-TUI-Management/README.md

 ## Known bugs
 If you use putty as an ssh client to connect to your linux system, putty is known for bad TUI integration.

-Change the character set ("Window -> translation") in putty from "UTF-8" to "ISO-8859-1: 1998 (Latin-1, West Europe)".
+To fix this, change the character set ("Window -> translation") in putty from "UTF-8" to "ISO-8859-1: 1998 (Latin-1, West Europe)".